CloudNationHQ/terraform-azure-psql/examples/default/README.md

 }
 ```

-Additionally, for certain scenarios, the example below highlights the ability to use multiple psql instances.
+Additionally, for certain scenarios, the example below highlights the ability to use multiple instances.

 ## Usage: multiple